AkahDivine/AkahDivine/README.md

 ## A Bit About Me

-- Interested in data, tech, and creativity
+- 📊 Interested in data, tech, and creativity
-- Learning more about Data Engineering
+- 🚀 Learning more about Data Engineering
-- Built a Blockchain-Based Voting System
+- 🎨 Interested in motion design
-- I like building things that are simple and useful
+- 🛠️ I like building practical solutions that solve real problems
-- I'm a football fan
+- ⚽ I'm a football fan

 ## Contact Me